uwdb/Cosette/README.md

 DopCert is a framework for formally verifying query optimization.
 Our website: http://dopcert.cs.washington.edu/.

-Our coq code has been tested with coq 8.5pl1, you need to install [HoTT](https://github.com/HoTT/HoTT) library as well.
-So we recommend users to use the docker development environment as described below.
+Our coq code has been tested using [HoTT](https://github.com/HoTT/HoTT) library with Coq 8.5pl1.
+To save from building HoTT library and Coq, we recommend docker based development environment described below:

 ## Install Docker
 A detailed documentation could be found [here](https://docs.docker.com/engine/understanding-docker/).